-Figure 1 below illustrates activities represented within 2021 Scope 1 and Scope 2 emissions, by percentage.
+Figure 1 below illustrates activities represented within 2022 Scope 1 and Scope 2 emissions, by percentage.
 The total percentages shown in the figure represent the description of emissions sources by scope found in Table 1.

-Figure 2 below illustrates the fact that the overwhelming majority of 2021 emissions were generated by Scope 3 activities (of which SAN can "influence" but not "control").
+Figure 2 below illustrates the fact that the overwhelming majority of 2022 emissions were generated by Scope 3 activities (of which SAN can "influence" but not "control").
 As a result, the Authority actively prioritizes engagement with the stakeholders that are contributing to SAN's Scope 3 GHG emissions.

-Figure 2: 2021 Scopes 1, 2, and 3, by Percentage
+Figure 2: 2022 Scopes 1, 2, and 3, by Percentage

 Figure 3 below illustrates the percentage breakdown of Scope 3 activities.
-The majority of the 2021 Scope 3 emissions came from Uplifted Aircraft Fuel, which now includes full flight emissions (per new inventory guidance from the Airport Carbon Accreditation program).
-Passenger vehicle travel in 2021, including taxis and TNCs, comprised the second largest percentage of Scope 3 emissions and increased by 224% compared to 2020.
+The majority of the 2022 Scope 3 emissions came from Uplifted Aircraft Fuel, which includes full flight emissions (per inventory guidance from the Airport Carbon Accreditation program).
+Passenger vehicle travel in 2022, including taxis and TNCs, comprised the second largest percentage of Scope 3 emissions.